Understanding Tuition & Fees

 The following table shows how Bryan College of Health Sciences compares to other colleges nationally, regionally and by state.

 How Much Does Bryan College of Health Sciences Charge for Tuition?

-Full-time undergraduates at Bryan College of Health Sciences were charged $14,169 in tuition and fees in the 2015 - 2016 school year, prior to adjustments for financial aid. $13,389 was the price tag on tuition. $780 was the charge for fees.
+In the 2017 - 2018 school year, full time students at Bryan College of Health Sciences were billed $15,190, prior to adjustments for financial need. $14,410 was the price tag on tuition. $780 was the charge for fees.